 - Expensive compared to other shorts

-Whether you’re running off-road, around town, or engaging in another activity, Salomon Trail Runner Short are made to perform for you.
-The shorts are lightweight and fast-drying to keep you moving forward.
+Whether you’re running off-road, around town, or engaging in another activity, Salomon Trail Twinskin Runner Shorts are made to perform for you.
+These shorts are lightweight and fast-drying to keep you moving forward.
+An anti-chaffing inner seam keeps you comfortable on long runs.

 These trail runner shorts have a relaxed fit and are made to look causal but sporty.
 Wear them while trail running, town running, doing another activity that requires comfort, or hanging out.
-They have numerous pockets for gels and a zippered pocket in the back big enough for cash, ID, or a small phone.
+They have a large, 360 degree pocket around the waistband for gels, bars, a small phone, even a small water bottle.

 - Waistband isn’t prone to riding up or rolling down